Kai-Tay/MaiBro/README.md

 </ul>

 ## Week 10 - Deployment
-View the Deployed Website: [https://maibro.onrender.com/](url) (Backend Server is slow so it will take some time to load) Login with +65 12345678 and Password 123456
+View the Deployed Website: [https://maibro.onrender.com/](url) (Backend Server is slow so it will take some time to load as it is a free server :'D )
+Login with +65 12345678 and Password 123456

 <ul>